 - 7 Disable the Game Center Welcome Banner

 - 10 All This Data!

 - 11 Troubleshooting Game Center

 Where is my Game Center?
-Video & Details Below.
+Check out our Video (or continue reading)

 - Setup Multiple Player Accounts in Game Center using iOS 11 and above